samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Note that the 0-height functions are more important for triangulation than the 1-height functions and so on.
 This is because we want to triangulate the program in small chunks, and only when all the small chunks have been properly triangulated should we consider triangulated the composition of such chunks.

-## Definition - Referential Transparency

-todo

-## Theorem - State Monism

-Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant, and this `var` need only occur in the entry point of the application.
-This means only one function, the entry point, mutates anything, while all other functions are pure.

-**Note:** Most modern functional languages provide many native functions that hide away `var`s and most modern computers are very powerful, therefore most modern programs should respect State Monism.

 ## Call Complexity

 If we where to write down every (potentially infinite) call path a program can take by only looking at it's call graph, the **call complexity** is the Kolmogorov Complexity of this sequence.